 "This scheme will have a host of benefits by improving public safety, improving the liveability of our streets, reducing the attractiveness of using residential streets as short cuts for drivers as well as encouraging walking and cycling," he said.

 "This will provide continuity for drivers as well as cyclists and walkers using these areas."

 Grangetown's first business forum has been launched, as part of a wider campaign to encourage more shopping in local independent stores.

-The second meeting on Monday 27th February (6.30pm-8.30pm) will see a free session on "marketing on a shoestring" - led by business coach/mentor Rob Firth.
-There will be a chance to pick up tips for shops, local enterprises and home-based businesses.
-We will also be looking at how the forum and Shop Local campaign might develop.
+The second meeting on Monday 27th February saw a free session on "marketing on a shoestring" - led by business coach/mentor Rob Firth.
+There was a chance to pick up tips on building customer loyalty for shops, local enterprises and home-based businesses.
+The next meet-up on Monday 27th March at Tramshed Tech (6.30pm) will deal with cashflow.

 The launch evening saw a range of Grangetown businesses, shop keepers and tradespeople get together at Tramshed Tech in Pendyris Street for an evening which involved digital training, networking - and discussions about what people wanted from the forum.